qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Ultimate Free Page Builder, Listing Directory, Blog, and Job Board Theme

-## Demo

-[Play around with the demo app](https://www.demo.myissue.dk)

-# Front-end

-Nuxt 3 has been used for server-side rendering (SSR) for the frontend part.

-Check out the GitHub [repository](https://github.com/qaiswardag/nuxt_directory_and_job_board_theme).

-## Introduction
+# Introduction

 Introducing the **Ultimate Free Page Builder, Listing Directory, Blog, and Job Board Theme**!
 Are you searching for a powerful yet user-friendly theme to manage listings, jobs, or blog posts?
 Look no further!
 Our theme is designed to provide a seamless experience for both administrators and users, thanks to its robust features and intuitive Page Builder.

+## Demo

+[Play around with the demo app](https://www.demo.myissue.dk)

 ## Key Features